Ongoing Professional Learning

 Transforming

-regularly work with teachers and community members to identify strong culturally responsive practices based on data and research, and provide time for teachers to share their culturally responsive resources and practices.
+I regularly (about 4+ times per year) collaborate with teachers and community members to identify and implement strong culturally responsive resources and practices based on data and research.

 Selected Rating: None